raspberrypilearning/flappy-astronaut/worksheet.md

 ## Splitting the columns.

-The game would be a little tricky if each column is a solid wall of LEDs, so you need to add a gap into the column.
+The game would be a little tricky if each column was a solid wall of LEDs, so you need to add a gap into the column.
 It would be a little too easy if the gap was always in the same place, so you'll need some randomness to its placement.

 1. Add a line near the top of your file to get the `randint` function from `random`.
 This will generate random integers for you.